 By introducing the Rotoflex at a key stage in his rehab, Jon was encouraged to help himself and demonstrated to the care team a new level of ability

-Jon owns a Rotoflex 200 Mk2 with a unique rising heel section which is only available on rotating bed from Theraposture.
+Jon owns a Rotoflex 200 Mk2 with a Unique Powered Rising Foot Support which is only available on rotating bed from Theraposture.
 This provides fully elevated leg support and its associated comfort and well-being benefits.

 As nominated by a panel of senior independent Occupational Therapists, the Rotoflex won the prestigious Excellence in Caring Award at the OT Show.